hendrtd/comp-2210/docs/modules/m4/module-open-announcement.md

   general questions answered is by posting to the course discussion forum.
 Don’t hesitate to reach out if you need any help or have any questions.

-Lot's of good stuff in this module!
+Lots of good stuff in this module!
 Have fun, and please do reach out if you have questions or concerns.

 <img src="../../img/rags.jpg" width="100">